slotdawg/ts2020/pc/dayinlife/dayinlife.rst

 Using Entity Browser, Search, and Analysis
 ++++++++++++++++++++++++++++++++++++++++++

+Now that Carol has freed up time to focus on replacing additional legacy infrastructure, it is important for her to understand how a large, diverse environment can all be managed and monitored via Prism Central.
+In the exercise below you will explore common workflows for working with entities across multiple clusters in a Nutanix environment.

 #.
 Log out of the **operator02** account and log back into **Prism Central** with Carol's AD credentials: